Homes in Harmony, Habitats Restored

 -we maintain clean fence lines and interior paths for fire protection

 4. Important Nandomojo Aquifer recharge zone.
-The majority of rainwater runoff falling on Tierra Pacifica property is captured by water control and natural percolation systems, Tierra Pacifica Lake, or Mi Tierra Organic Farm Lakes before it can escape the property
+The majority of rainwater runoff falling on Tierra Pacifica property is captured by water control and natural percolation systems, Tierra Pacifica Lake, or our organic orchard and farm lakes before it can escape the property

 5. Club Arbol swimming pools and Jacuzzi use a natural saltwater filtration system